How do I create a long-term care plan for my loved one who is living with a serious mental illness?

 The National Alliance for Caregiving offers an excellent resource, Circle of Care: A Guidebook for Mental Health Caregivers (see the section on community services, beginning on page 30).

-Additionally, you may wish to review the Psychosocial Treatments page of NAMI’s website.
-Psychosocial treatments include different types of psychotherapy and social and vocational training and aim to provide support, education and guidance to people with mental illness and their families.
+You may also wish to review the Psychosocial Treatments page of NAMI’s website.
+Psychosocial treatments include different types of psychotherapy and social and vocational training.
+These programs aim to provide support, education and guidance to people with mental illness and their families.

 Guardianship